 - Attending one-time service events

 - Returning regularly to sites for direct service but working not towards any particular project

 - Applying Principles to Build Skills

 Participants develop and practice skills to effectively apply key principles of effective community engagement.
-Engagement at this level could involve repeated or sporadic interactions in communities but not necessarily developing a project with community partners.
+Participants at this level learn more about key elements of successful partnerships and potentially develop tangible products for their community partners.

 For students who are leading projects for a course, program, or student organization.
 Students at this level may be:

 - Establishing a new partnership with community partners